apache/accumulo-website/_docs-unreleased/development/iterators.md

 The TabletServer first provides a [Range], an object which defines some collection of Accumulo `Key`s, which defines the Key-Value pairs that this Iterator should return.
 Each [Range] has a `startKey` and `endKey` with an inclusive flag for both.
-While this Range is often similar to the Range(s) set by the client on a Scanner or BatchScanner, it is not guaranteed to be a Range that the client set.
+While this Range is often similar to the Range(s) set by the client on a [Scanner] or [BatchScanner], it is not guaranteed to be a Range that the client set.
 Accumulo will split up larger ranges and group them together based on Tablet boundaries per TabletServer.
 Iterators should not attempt to implement any custom logic based on the Range(s) provided to `seek` and Iterators should not return any Keys that fall outside of the provided Range.